o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 ```

 We will serve this by calling `SimulationInfoComponentRequestBus` with `AZ::EBusAggregateResults`.
-With that, we will obtain vector of EntiesId, that can be converted to list of entities names.
+With that, we will obtain a AZStd::vector of EntityId, that can be converted to a list of entity names.

 ## GetEntitiesStates service

-This service allows users to get state (speed, location, acceleration) of chosen entities.
+This service allows users to get the state (speed, location, acceleration) of chosen entities.

 Service definition :  [GetEntitiesStates.srv](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/GetEntitiesStates.srv)
 ```